A short introduction to temperature - including Celsius, Fahrenheit, Kelvin and Rankine definitions - online temperature converter

 - On the Fahrenheit scale, the water freezes at 32 oF and the water boils at 212 oF.

 On the Celsius scale there are 100 degrees between freezing point and boiling point of water, compared to 180 degrees on the Fahrenheit scale.
-This means that 1 oC = 1.8 oF.
+This means that 1 oC = 1.8 oF (check the section about temperature difference below).

 Thus the following formulas can be used to convert temperature between the two scales: